Find Grad Schools

 17 Yearly Graduations

 Morehouse School of Medicine comes in at #16 on our list of the most popular colleges offering master's degrees in medical scientist.
 Roughly 600 attend the school each year.
 During the most recent year for which we have data, 17 people received their master's degree in medical scientist from MSM.
-Around 100% of these students were from an underrepresented racial-ethnic group, and 58% were women.
+About 67% of this group were women, and 100% were students from an underrepresented racial-ethnic group.

 17 Yearly Graduations